40net-cloud/fortigate-aws-autoscale-terraform/documentation/spk_gwlb_asg_fgt_gwlb_igw.md

   "purpuse" = "ASG_TEST"
 }
 ```
+## Adding a VPC
-You can connect an existing VPC by filling out the required information.
+You can connect an existing VPC by filling out the required information.<br>
+Please note that no current associations or default gateways should be configured.
 ```
 ## Adding GWLBe and updating routing tables in an existing Spoke VPC
     spk_vpc = {